ephraimjensen/rusty_hangman/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
+I used the C++ build tools for Visual Studio, the Rust language via rustup, and Visual Studio Code.

-{Describe the programming language that you used and any libraries.}
+I used Rust exclusively when writing this program.
+I used {Describe the programming language that you used and any libraries.}

 # Useful Websites